JasonB579/dotfiles/README.md

-# JBlocklove's DotFiles
+# JBlocklove's Dotfiles

 Forked from Serubin's Dotfiles.
-The README below relates to that repo.

-The purpose of this dotfiles configuration is to create a lightweight and easy to understand configuration.
-This was largely created as a multi-platform alternative to OhMyZsh.
-Personally - I found OhMyZsh to be very overwhelming and more focused on using other's configuration than customizing things to be my own.
-Thus, I created a framework that allows for two things: Easy management of dotfiles and a simple configuration that anyone could fork and modify to their liking.
+The purpose of this dotfiles configuration is to store/replicate my own configuration.
+It can be as lightweight or as bloated as you choose to make it, as you can choose to which of my main programs to install.

-Of course, you'll find within this repository my personal configuration: Although it may not be to everyone's liking I think it's a very solid foundation to creating a comfortable and mostly bug free development environment.
+You'll find within this repository my personal configuration: Although it may not be to everyone's liking I think it's a very solid foundation to creating a comfortable and mostly bug free development environment.
 A lot of the issues people run into when setting up their own dev-envs have already been solved here.
 An excellent example of this is getting colored nvim to work in tmux.

+Many of the programs here are configured to work for most of the common linux distributions as well as macOS, but all are currectly configured to work properly with Arch.
+In time I hope to get them working for all distros (probably by having most/all of the programs built from source), but that's a ways away at the moment.

 Whether you use this as a resource for creating your own dotfiles or you use this configuration and make it your own, I hope that you find it helpful and will consider contributing.